xiix0/scam/README.md

-You display the wonderful traits of charm and courtesy.
+Tuesday is the Wednesday of the rest of your life.